 For instance, the Big Tech companies have traditionally provided services on the client and server sides of the internet ecosystem, and not generally on the internet infrastructure-related side.
 However, in recent years, they have invested increasingly in telecommunications infrastructures and have been providing additional services related to the network and ECS markets.
 Some examples include virtualised network services, content delivery networks (CDN), cloud computing with increasing ubiquity, the deployment of extensive international networks (e.g. submarine cables), as well as trends towards the provision of IAS.
-As a result, nowadays the Big Tech companies are present across practically all of the elements of the internet ecosystem and can often leverage their position among different services and products e.g. by partnering with ECN and ECS providers, but also directly competing with them.
+As a result, nowadays Big Tech companies are present across practically all the elements, or they can enjoy a significant presence in a relevant part of the elements in the internet ecosystem and can often leverage their position among different services and products e.g. by partnering with ECN and ECS providers, but also directly competing with them.
+Moreover, Big Tech companies may unilaterally implement some practices (e.g. redirecting traffic to their own servers from the user's device) which deserve to be further assessed.